-After months of planning our Norway itinerary we finally settled on a route which took us through some of Norway’s highlights from the capital Oslo through the Fjordlands and as far north as the Arctic Circle.
+After months of planning our Norway itinerary, we finally settled on a route that took us through some of Norway’s highlights from the capital Oslo through the Fjordlands and as far north as the Arctic Circle.
 From the magnificent fjords to the breathtaking hikes we were blown away by the variety of sights and scenery on our journey.
 For anyone planning a trip to Norway, we’ve put together our epic Norway itinerary.
 This itinerary covers all the best things to do in Norway including the best hikes, our suggested route and where to stay along the way.

 With our flights arriving in Oslo, we picked up our rental car and began our journey to the fjord lands before heading North to explore some of what northern Norway has to offer.